xDaryamo/puccini/wrappers/java/README.md

 library (.so) built from Puccini's Go code.
 This is done in-process, so there's no sub-process forking.

+Note that we currently only support installation on 64-bit Linux.

 The build requirements are [Maven](https://maven.apache.org/), gcc, and a full JDK.
 To install them on Fedora: